 Tenant - A tenant is an organisation within CartonCloud.
 For example: "Freight Company A" use CartonCloud; they're considered a tenant.

-CartonCloud is built upon a number of technologies, including Java, PHP and NodeJS.
-We use a variety of 3rd party paid-for, and open-source libraries.
+CartonCloud is built upon several technologies, including Java, PHP and NodeJS.
+In addition, we use a variety of 3rd party paid-for and open-source libraries.

-All tenants run from a single code-base, with 'pluggable' modules providing client-specific functionality that is not part of the primary application.
+All tenants run from a single code-base, with 'pluggable' modules providing tenant-specific functionality that is not part of the primary application.

-Multiple servers are always running across multiple "availability zones", meaning that if one area goes down, the system will continue to operate.
-All critical processes are split this way, so they're replicated across multiple availability zones to prevent outages.
+Critical processes can also be deployed across multiple "availability zones", meaning that if one area goes down, the system will continue to operate without outages.

 Redundancy Provisions & Backups

-All files uploaded to the system, such as Manifests, Signatures and Photos captured from the Mobile App, Invoices scanned in, are copied to a secondary file system in real-time.
+Files uploaded to the system, such as Manifests, Signatures and Photos captured from the Mobile App, and Invoices scanned in, are held in cloud based storage with stated 99.999999999% of data durability.

-All communication with the CartonCloud system is encrypted and authenticated using TLS 1.2.
+All communication with the CartonCloud system is only allowed for authenticated users and encrypted using TLS 1.2.

 CartonCloud utilises a combination of proprietary and third-party tools for logging, monitoring and unauthorised access prevention.

 From time to time, external penetration testing is conducted to identify any possible security weaknesses to plan risk mitigation and remediation work as needed.